 BSc (Hons) Wildlife and Countryside Management (Top-up)

+This course is available through Clearing for 2019 entry.
 Interested in roles such as a biodiversity officer, an ecological surveyor, or a countryside manager?
 These are just some of the routes open to you after this course, designed with organisations directly involved in conservation.

 LocationRoyal Agricultural University Campus

 DurationCourse duration 1 year full time (or 2 years part time) (Full time / Part time)